 When the camera system is deployed on the AUV there is always a risk of a catastrophic camera dome failure due to design, manufacturing or assembly flaws.
 The Dorado class of AUV uses Benthos Spheres for the electronics and buoyancy pressure housings.
 This raises the possibility that a catastrophic failure of the camera optical dome on the payload could initiate a cascading failure sequence in the AUV that would result in the loss of all of the AUV pressure spheres.

-The goal of this document is describe a testing procedure for the optical dome design and fabrication that will provide a 95% assurance that the dome will not fail in field operations over the course of 3 years of normal operations of the camera payload.
+The goal of this document is to describe a testing procedure for the optical dome design and fabrication that will provide a 95% assurance that the dome will not fail in field operations over the course of 3 years of normal operations of the camera payload.
 Three years of operations is a maximum of 50 cycles to 1500 meters and each cycle would last for a maximum of 5 hours of exposure to pressure.
 This is a total cumulative lifetime pressure exposure of 250 hours.
 At the end of this time the dome could be replaced by another proof tested article.

 In addition to proof testing of the optical dome, a regular maintenance schedule of visual inspection will be described that is designed to detect cracks in the optical dome before they reach the point of causing catastrophic failure.